rafaelmardojai/firefox-gnome-theme/README.md

 ### Required Firefox preferences
 We provide a **user.js** configuration file in `configuration/user.js` that enable some preferences required by this theme to work.

-You should already have this file installed if you followed one of the installation methods but in any case be sure this preferences are enabled under `about:config`:
+You should already have this file installed if you followed one of the installation methods, but in any case be sure this preferences are enabled under `about:config`:

 - `toolkit.legacyUserProfileCustomizations.stylesheets`